sertit/LSI/README.md

 **Location**

 Location of the AOI.
-Used to define a methodology
+Used to define a methodology.
-Can be :

-"Europe" : AOI located in Europe |
+* Europe: AOI located in Europe
-"Global" : AOI located outside Europe
+* Global: AOI located outside Europe

 Default: Global